 The California Department of Public Health noted the largest increase in stillbirths related to congenital syphilis since 1995 — an alarming 30 cases.

 Although 30 cases may not seem like many, this number points to a much larger problem of rising rates of sexually transmitted infections.

-In the United States, STDs are rising dramatically according to the Centers for Disease Control and Prevention.
+In the United States, STDs are according to the Centers for Disease Control and Prevention.
 There were 2 million cases of chlamydia, gonorrhea, and syphilis in 2016 — a record-breaking number.
 Syphilis rates increased 18 percent in the United States from 2015 to 2016, and there were 600 reported cases of congenital syphilis (syphilis transferred from mother to child in utero).